 How are schools funded?School districts are funded through a mix of local property taxes, federal funds and state funds.
 State funds represent the largest share, and are distributed via the Local Control Funding Formula (or LCFF).
-Learn more about the LCFF here.
 Some schools receive federal funding to improve the education of disadvantaged students through a program called Title 1.
-The goal of the Title I program is to provide help to make school improvements and to assist students to their improve reading and mathematics skills.
+The goal of the Title I program is to provide help for school improvements and to assist students to improve reading and mathematics skills.

 Who makes decisions in a district?The Board of Education makes final decisions on district-level policies and goals, but there are many stakeholders who play a role in the decision-making process at San Juan Unified, from the school site level to the federal level.

 API?
 SARC?
 CAC?
 What do all these acronyms mean?We know education lingo can sometimes be confusing.
 Here is a handy guide to acronyms used in the San Juan Unified School District!
 (Also available in Spanish, Russian and Ukrainian)